NuevoFoundation/workshops/content/english/debugging/04-identify-the-problem3.md

 ```

 {{% notice note %}}
-When we compile the program, we pass in two flags: `-g` and `-Og`.
-The first tells the compiler to add *debugging information*, meaning that without that flag, gdb would not be able to debug the program.
+When the program is compiled, we use two flags: `-g` and `-Og`.
+The first tells the compiler to add **debugging information**, meaning that without that flag, gdb would not be able to debug the program.
 The second tells the compiler to optimize the program in a way that wouldn't affect the program's run structure.
 Without `-Og`, the compiler could potentially optimize away some of your code, so a debugger would not be nearly as effective.

 It is important to keep note of the second flag.
-For debugging, you should ALWAYS make sure the compiler makes minimal optimizations to your code, because optimizations could drastically change how the code is run!
+For debugging, you should ALWAYS make sure the compiler makes minimal optimizations to your code because optimizations could drastically change how the code is run!
 {{% /notice %}}

 You should see something like this: